BDC Hamburger Icon

 • You can get a campaign going quickly.
 Within a few minutes, you can send a message to thousands of people.

-• Texting is easier for customers to use in-store.
-It only takes a couple of clicks to show your floor staff a voucher sent by text.
-Showing an email takes longer and is more hassle.
+• Texting is easier for customers to use in the store.
+It takes only a couple of clicks to show your floor staff a voucher sent by text.
+Showing an email takes longer and is more of a hassle.

-• Texts can remind clients they have an appointment.
+• Texts can send appointment reminders.
 Text clients to remind them of their slot and ask if they’re still coming.
-Every missed appointment in a salon or a healthcare clinic costs money.
+Every missed appointment in a salon or health care clinic costs money.

-• They keep customers in the loop.
-Do you have a new product you want to promote?
-Or do you want to share news of an update to an existing product?
-Let customers know right away via SMS.
+• Texts keep customers in the loop.
+If you have a new product you want to promote or you want to share an update to an existing product, let customers know right away via SMS.

-• They’re a good form of two-way communication.
+• Text messaging is a good form of two-way communication.
 Recipients can respond directly to your texts to ask questions, which is great for building relationships.

 Cons of text message marketing